 To test the estimated fair value of the deferred consideration liability, our audit procedures included, among others, reading the terms of the gold royalty agreement to make gold payments, evaluating the Company's selection of its fair value methodology, testing the significant unobservable inputs used in the model, evaluating the clerical accuracy of the valuation model and testing the completeness and accuracy of the underlying data used by the Company to determine fair value.
-For example, we agreed underlying data used in management's valuation model to source documents and/or publicly available data, such as the gold royalty agreement and third-party gold price projections.
-In addition, we involved our valuation specialists to assist in our evaluation of the Company's valuation model, the discount rate, the perpetual growth rate and forward looking gold prices used by the Company, to calculate an independent estimate of the fair value of the Company's deferred consideration liability which we compared to the Company's fair value estimate and to assist in performing a sensitivity analysis of the significant unobservable inputs to evaluate the change in the fair value estimate that would result from changes in these inputs.
+For example, we agreed underlying data used in management's valuation model to source documents and/or publicly available data such as the gold royalty agreement and third-party gold price projections.
+In addition, we involved our valuation specialists to assist in our evaluation of the Company's valuation model, the discount rate, the perpetual growth rate and forward looking gold prices used by the Company, to calculate an independent estimate of the fair value of the Company's deferred consideration liability which we compared to the Company's fair value estimate.